GSA/open311-simple-crm/documentation/INSTALL.md

 You can use an absolute or relative path here.

-Edit the fms-endpoint base_url setting
+Edit the Open311 Simple CRM base_url setting
 --------------------------------------

 You can skip this step if you have placed `index.php` in the server-root of your webserver, not in a subdirectory (that is, if `http://YOUR_DOMAIN/` should hit the `index.php` already).

-Otherwise, make sure that fms-endpoint's core CodeIgniter config knows the URL to the root page:
+Otherwise, make sure that Open311 Simple CRM's core CodeIgniter config knows the URL to the root page:

-Edit `codeigniter/fms-endpoint/config/config.php` and set
+Edit `codeigniter/Open311 Simple CRM/config/config.php` and set

     $config['base_url']= 'http://example.com/your-path/';